There are many consequences for women who choose to smoke in the lead up to and during menopause.

 Studies suggest smoking has detrimental effects on menopausal health.
 If you’re a middle-aged woman who uses nicotine, quitting can benefit your long-term health in several ways:

-- Skin health: Lower oestrogen levels due to smoking can make your skin dry, less elastic, and susceptible to damage.
-Moreover, smoking accelerates skin aging, leading to sagging, wrinkles, and facial lines.
+Skin health: Lower oestrogen levels due to smoking can make your skin dry, less elastic, and susceptible to damage.
+Moreover, smoking accelerates skin ageing, leading to sagging, wrinkles, and facial lines.
+As part of our patients’ menopause treatment on the Gold Coast, quitting smoking makes their skin younger and vibrant in their golden years.

-- Bone function: Studies have shown that smoking can lower oestrogen levels and lead to osteoporosis in middle age and beyond.
+Bone function: Studies have shown that smoking can lower oestrogen levels and lead to osteoporosis in middle age and beyond.
 Weaker bones may impair your daily activities and ability to exercise.
+Quitting smoking, exercising regularly, and eating a balanced diet, can help prevent these scenarios.

-- Abdominal fat: Smokers often have less muscle tone than non-smokers.
-Hence, they can develop more abdominal fat during menopause.
+Abdominal fat: Smokers often have less muscle tone than non-smokers, making their abdominal fat more pronounced during menopause.

 Conclusion

-Health experts have always warned the public about the dangers of nicotine use and smoking.
-This habit has shown to negatively impact hormone levels and worsen menopausal symptoms, such as impaired sleep quality, hot flashes, mood swings, and night sweats.
-Whether smoking cigarettes, e-cigarettes, or cigars, quitting can help prevent these symptoms and potential long-term issues, leading to peace of mind and a better quality of life.
+Health experts have long warned the public about the dangers of nicotine use and smoking.
+Smoking has been shown to negatively impact hormone levels and worsen menopausal symptoms.
+This includes poor sleep quality, hot flashes, mood swings, and night sweats.
+Whether smoking cigarettes, e-cigarettes, or cigars, quitting can help reduce the severity of menopausal symptoms.

-You can achieve optimal health in midlife and beyond with Her Medical.
-We’re a trusted team of general practitioners and an online doctor for women’s health that has empowered numerous patients on the Gold Coast and nearby areas with cost-effective solutions since 2921.
+Achieve optimal health in midlife and beyond with Her Medical.
+We’re a trusted team of general practitioners and an online doctor for women’s health that has helped patients throughout the Gold Coast with cost-effective solutions since 2021.
+Book your appointment today to speak with one of our general practitioners.